Skip to content

 ├── apps/ # Applications directory (initially empty)

-├── .github/ # GitHub workflows
+├── .github/ # GitHub configuration

-├── .husky/ # Git hooks
+├── .husky/ # Git hooks configuration

 ├── .vercel/ # Vercel configuration